cjungmann/ate/README.md

-# PROJECT ARRAY TABLE EXTENSION
+# ARRAY TABLE EXTENSION

 **ate** is an acronym for (Bash) Array Table Extension

 ## DESCRIPTION

-**ate** is a loadable builtin command for Bash that enhances Bash arrays with a table view, fast indexed access to virtual rows, and some database features through a simple API.
+Bash arrays can use some help.

 Bash arrays are double-linked lists of string values.
 Unintuitively, rather than directly accessing an element by an index, a Bash array